 In recognition of solid work in the experimental sound community, Hazel was awarded the APRA-AMCOS Art-Music Award (Experimental Category) in 2022, together with Elia Bosshard, for their work with ADSR ZINE - and in 2021, was selected as an ABC Top 5 Researcher (Arts), a program supported by the University of Melbourne and the Australian Council for the Arts.
 In 2023, James was one of four composers from throughout Australia selected as a finalist in APRA-AMCOS Professional Development Awards (Classical/Experimental).

-Currently, James is an artist-in-resident with ADSR ZINE at the City of Sydney Creative Studios/BRAND X. Additionally, James is developing work with Liquid Architecture as a guest editor for the DISCLAIMER Journal, a new audio work for ABC Radio National, and new music for Sydney Dance Company and Critical Path - as well as a new work in collaboration with CLASS ACTIONS for CEMENTA FESTIVAL (2024).
+Currently, James is an artist-in-resident at Cité Internationale des Arts.
+James is developing a new audio work for ABC Radio National, and new music for the West Australian Ballet; as well as a new work in collaboration with CLASS ACTIONS for CEMENTA FESTIVAL (2024).

 contact: precarioustexts@gmail.com